 Topic metadata is metadata that applies to a topic based on its context in a map.

-Annotation Reviewer Status Туре Date Topic version The topicmeta element defines Topic metadata is metadata that applies to a topic based the given on its context of that topic - in a map. shudson updated l change 22/11/2021 16:59:03 No, wherever possible we use natural language in a short description.
-We only use the construct that you suggested when natural language would be especially tortuous or impossible, such as in the classification domain. keberlein updated l comment 22/11/2021 17:22:02
+No, wherever possible we use natural language in a short description.
+We only use the construct that you suggested when natural language would be especially tortuous or impossible, such as in the classification domain.